 Joining the clubAre you looking to play a bigger role in the local LEGO® fan community?
 Do you want to meet other LEGO® fans with a passion for building?
 The WA Brick Society wants you!

 Join the club and wow us with your building skills!
-Just send an email to email@example.com so we can let you know where and when to come along.
+Just send an email to email@example.com or you can click here to use our online signup form.

 Some of the benefits of joining WA Brick Society: